SriramS32/work_journal/README.md

-# work_journal
+## Welcome to my journal

-Work/ Idea journal of daily activities and thoughts in LaTeX
+Journal of daily activities and thoughts